EmergentComputing/exp-em43/README.md

 ## Overview

 The workflow is notebook-based.
 Running a specific task requires editing selected parts of the notebooks, with the relevant sections explained inline.
-The implementation is designed for large-scale simulations, and GPU acceleration through **Taichi** enables the batching of tens of thousands of emergent models (EMs).
+The training script uses gpu parallelization for faster simulation of CA batches.

 ## Dependencies